The SHINE portal is now closed for HEFER consultations

 This year the full range of Countryside Stewardship schemes are named in the 'Tier' column found in the HER/H.Eng consultations section of the SHINE website.
 Tiers named for the first time are 'Water Capital Grant' and 'Woodland Only Higher Tier' (previously they were called 'Mid' or 'Higher').
 ALGAO members should treat 'Water Capital Grant' consultations as Mid Tier consultations and check paragraphs 4.3.3 and 4.3.4 of the Mid Tier manual for a list of the capital works covered.
 When working on a 'Woodland Only Higher Tier' consultation ALGAO members should assess the whole holding, not just the areas of woodland.

 The Countryside Stewardship UPDATED Manual Chapter 5.4 explains how an applicant should consult on the historic environment.
-Natural England are working in partnership with the umbrella body for professional archaeologists and historic records specialist staff associated with Local Authorities - ALGAO - and also with Historic England (formerly English Heritage).
+Rural Payments Agency are working in partnership with the umbrella body for professional archaeologists and historic records specialist staff associated with Local Authorities - ALGAO - and also with Historic England (formerly English Heritage).
 This website provides a web portal for all CS pre-application consultations to be logged/sent digitally.

 A HEFER Request is sent by the SHINE web portal to: